 For Graduate Research Fellowship Renewal Applications ONLY

-Current Graduate Research Fellows applying for a Fellowship Renewal do not need to submit any old transcripts as VSGC has those already on file.
-Renewal applicants do need to submit transcripts from current institution with Fall 2012 semester grades.
+Current Graduate Research Fellows applying for a Fellowship Renewal do not need to submit old transcripts as VSGC has those on file.
+Renewal applicants do need to submit transcripts from a current institution with Fall 2014 semester grades.

-In the Educational History section of the application, please only list your current institution.
+In the Educational History section of the application, please list only your current institution.
 If your institution does not calculate a traditional GPA, please calculate an estimated GPA for the application and add a related comment in the comments field.
-Renewal applicants only need to submit a progress report no longer than five pages for your VSGC-funded research.
+Renewal applicants only need to submit a progress report 2-3 pages in length for your VSGC-funded research.
 You do not need to submit a full research proposal for your continued research.
 Please note that if your research has changed significantly from the previous year, then you need to contact Kirsten Manning at VSGC immediately (email@example.com).

 - Awardees should complete all research as proposed and must notify VSGC immediately of any significant changes in the research project or timeline.